14 Combined Loads

 For example, in Figure 14.9, point P will experience no shear stress from VV and point S will feel no shear stress from VH.
 Figure 14.10 further illustrates the statements above.

-The reason is that, in the case of a vertical shear force, the top and bottom edges of the cross-section are free edges since bending results only around the H axis.
-Similarly, in the case of a horizontal shear force, the left and right edges of the cross-section are free surfaces since bending results only around the V axis.
+The reason for this is that, in the case of a vertical shear force, bending is around the H axis so the top and bottom edges of the cross-section are free edges.
+Similarly, in the case of a horizontal shear force, bending is around the V axis so the left and right edges of the cross-section are free surfaces.
 For a circular cross-sections, the idea is similar, but only applies to the points at the top/bottom and left/right positions along the centroidal axes on the perimeter.
+Another way to think about is that Q = 0 for the top and bottom edges in the case of a vertical shear force and for the left and right edges for a horizontal shear force.

-Figure 14.10: Locations of zero transverse shear stress depending based of direction of shear force
+Figure 14.10: Locations of zero transverse shear stress based on direction of shear force

 Similarly, point P is on the H-L plane.
-In ?fig-14.11, the stress element is drawn from the top-down view (viewing down the V axis).
-The horizontal shear force acts upwards on the right side of the stress element.
-If the right side is the +L face, and top is the +H face, then the shear stress based on the shown loading is positive and vice versa.
+In ?fig-14.11, the stress element is drawn from the top view (viewing down the V axis).
+The shear force VH acts upwards on the right side of the stress element.
+If the right side is the +L face, and the H axis is positive upwards, then VH acts in the +H direction on the +L face, indicating a positive shear stress.

-Stress elements for points S and P in Figure 14.9.
-The blue arrows correspond to the direction of the shear stress inducing shear force for the respective point on the face that it acts on if we make a cut at the point.
+Stress elements for points S and P from Figure 14.9.
+The blue arrows correspond to the direction of the shear stress inducing shear force for the respective point on the cut face.

 14.3.3 Combined Shear Stress

-Now we can consider the case of bodies having both torsion and transverse shear stresses.
-Given a general loading, one may need to calculate the torque and also identify which of the forces constitute transverse shear forces.
-It will be helpful to remember that the transverse shear forces are the forces in the directions of the cross-sectional axes and torsion is the moment about the longitudinal axis.
+Now we can consider the case of bodies simultaneously subjected to both torsion and transverse shear stresses.
+Given a general loading situation, one may need to calculate the torque and also identify which of the forces constitute transverse shear forces.
+It will be helpful to remember:

 The total shear stress acts in the plane of the point of interest.
 It can be calculated as: